nikopol/walli/README.md

 	#on ubuntu
 	sudo aptitude install php5 libphp-pclzip php5-gd php5-json

+	#you can also enable exif support in your php.ini

 if you want customize, you'll need some perl modules (used to minify & concat files) :